kdinesh24/open-tui/README.md

-# Terminal Typing Speed Tester
+# tyxt

-A Monkeytype-like typing speed tester built with @opentui/core.
+A Monkeytype-like typing speed tester for your terminal, built with @opentui/core.

+**⚠️ Bun is required to run this application** - `@opentui/core` uses Bun-specific APIs and will not work with Node.js alone.

 ## Features